sujit49/Brain-Tumor-ml-model/README.md

 T2

-Each sample includes a segmentation mask with tumor regions annotated.
+Each scan includes a corresponding tumor segmentation mask.
-For hardware practicality, the prototype uses:

-Only FLAIR modality

-A reduced subset of samples

-Downscaled 3D volumes
+Note: For hardware efficiency, training uses reduced 3D patches and a subset of the dataset.
+This ensures the pipeline works without crashing on systems with limited RAM or GPU memory.

-🧼 Preprocessing
+🔄 Preprocessing

-The preprocessing pipeline includes:
+Steps included in preprocessing:

+Loading NIfTI files using nibabel

-Loading .nii.gz NIfTI MRI volumes
+Intensity normalization of MRI volumes

-Cropping or resizing to fixed input dimensions
+Resizing/cropping to fixed dimensions (e.g., 128x128x64)

-Normalizing intensity values

-Creating TensorFlow/Keras data generators
+Patch-based data generator to load batches dynamically

-Splitting into training, validation, and test sets
+Splitting dataset into training, validation, and test sets

-This ensures memory-efficient loading and training.

-🏗️ Model Architecture: 3D U-Net
+These steps reduce memory usage and allow for real-time training with limited hardware.

+🏗 Model Architecture

-The implemented 3D U-Net includes:
+A 3D U-Net is used for segmentation:

-3D convolutional encoder

-Bottleneck with deeper feature maps

-3D transposed convolution decoder
+Encoder with 3D convolutions and max pooling

+Decoder with transposed convolutions for upsampling

-Skip connections to preserve spatial features
+Skip connections to preserve spatial information

 Sigmoid activation for binary segmentation

-The model is lightweight to accommodate limited GPU memory.
+The model is lightweight to fit within 12 GB RAM / GPU memory constraints.

-🏋️ Training
+⚙ Training

-Training uses:
+Training configuration:

-Dice + Binary Cross-Entropy loss
+Loss: Dice loss + Binary Cross-Entropy

-Adam optimizer
+Optimizer: Adam

-Small batch size (hardware constraint)

-Reduced epochs
+Batch size: small, to prevent memory overflow

+Epochs: limited (can increase with better hardware)

-Real-time data loading
+Real-time data feeding using custom patch generators

-Despite limitations, the model learns the basic structure of tumor regions.

 📊 Evaluation

-Metrics include:
+Metrics used:

 Dice coefficient

 Binary accuracy

-The project supports visualization of:
+Visualization includes:

 Input MRI slices

-Ground truth masks
+Ground truth tumor masks

-Prediction outputs (multiple slices or entire volume)
+Predicted tumor masks

+Multiple slice and multi-patient comparisons

 📈 Results

-The model successfully performs basic tumor segmentation but with reduced accuracy due to:

-Limited dataset size

-Downscaled image resolution

-Small batch size

-Short training duration
+The scaled-down model is able to detect tumor regions.

+Accuracy is limited due to smaller input size, reduced batch size, and fewer training samples.

-The framework is fully functional and ready to scale up.
+The pipeline is fully functional and ready for scaling to larger datasets.

-⚠️ Limitations
+⚠ Limitations & Improvements

-Because of hardware limitations (low VRAM, limited compute):

-Only single-modality FLAIR was used

-Full-resolution 3D volumes could not be processed
+Current limitations:

+Training uses reduced patch sizes and dataset subset

-Model depth and batch size were reduced
+Limited batch size due to hardware

-Training was limited to fewer epochs

-🚀 Future Improvements (With Better Hardware)

-With a more powerful GPU, the following enhancements are possible:

-Full-resolution BraTS input (240×240×155)
+Single-modality or fewer channels

+Potential improvements with better hardware:

+Use full-resolution volumes

-Multi-modal MRI (FLAIR, T1, T1ce, T2)
+Train on all four MRI modalities (FLAIR, T1, T1ce, T2)

-Larger and deeper 3D U-Net

-Data augmentation

-Longer training for better convergence

-Advanced architectures (Attention U-Net, Residual U-Net, nnU-Net)
+Implement deeper or attention-based networks (Attention U-Net, nnU-Net)

-Post-processing to refine segmentation

-These changes would significantly boost performance.
+Apply data augmentation for better generalization

+Post-processing using CRFs or morphological operations

-🛠️ Installation
+💻 Installation
+# Python 3.8 or higher
 pip install tensorflow numpy nibabel matplotlib scikit-image

-▶️ Usage
+🚀 Usage

-Place MRI volumes and masks inside data/images/ and data/masks/.
+Place dataset in data/ folder

-Run the preprocessing script.
+Run preprocessing script: preprocessing.py

-Train the model using train.py.

-View predictions using visualize.py.
+Train model: train.py

+Evaluate and visualize results: visualize.py

 📁 Project Structure
 project/
 │
 ├── data/
-│   ├── images/
+│   ├── images/       # MRI scans
-│   └── masks/
+│   └── masks/        # Tumor segmentation masks
 │
 ├── src/
 │   ├── preprocessing.py